MilanSuk/skyalt/README.md

 #### Create
 - open the main Menu(SkyAlt logo) and under "Developers" click "Create app".
 - set the name of the app and the programming language.
 Click the "Create App" button.

-- *note: new app is created in `/apps` folder.*
+*The new app is created inside `/apps` folder.*

 #### Debug
 - in SkyAlt, add your new app under some database(SkyAlt will complain that 'main.wasm' is missing, ignore it).
 - open VSCode.
 From the top menu select "File" -> "Open Folder" and select your app folder.
 Run the app with the F5 key.
 - in SkyAlt, the app will show up with a blue border(that means it's in debug mode).

-- *note: you can stop the debugger and run it again as many times as you want.
-No need to close SkyAlt.*
+*You can stop the debugger and run it again as many times as you want.
+No need to close SkyAlt.*<br/>
-- *note: When you debug, SkyAlt replaces WASI(WASM interface) with TCP connection.
+*When you debug, SkyAlt replaces WASI(WASM interface) with TCP connection.
 No WASM included.*

 #### Compile WASM
 - install tinygo compiler with `sudo apt-get install tinygo`.
 - run `sh build_wasm` from your app folder.
 - `main.wasm` is created in the same folder.

-- *note: After this, SkyAlt will stop complaining that 'main.wasm' is missing.*
+*After this, SkyAlt will stop complaining that 'main.wasm' is missing.*

 #### Package
 - open the main Menu(SkyAlt logo) and under "Developers" click "Package app".
 - select the app.
 Click the 'Package app' button.

-- *note: all app's files are copied into a single `<app_name>.sqlite` file, which you can find in `/apps` folder.*
+*All app's files are copied into a single `<app_name>.sqlite` file, which you can find in `/apps` folder.*